Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Experiments

-\paragraph{Transferability.} We have already seen that GUA is quite effective in attacking GCN, based on the results obtained so far.
+\paragraph{Transferability.} We have already seen that GUA is quite effective in attacking GCN.
 Such an attack belongs to the white-box family, because knowledge of the model to be attacked is assumed.
-Such knowledge includes the model form as well as the model parameters.
 In reality, however, the model parameters may not be known at all, not even the model form.
 Attacks under this scenario is called black-box.
 One approach to conducting black-box attack is to use a surrogate model.
 In our case, if one is interested in attacking graph deep learning models other than GCN, GCN may serve as the surrogate.
 The important question is whether anchors found by attacking the surrogate can effectively attack other models as well.

-We perform an experiment with three such models: DeepWalk~\citep{perozzi2014deepwalk}, node2vec~\citep{grover2016node2vec}, and GAT~\citep{velivckovic2017graph}.
+We perform an experiment with three such models: DeepWalk~\cite{perozzi2014deepwalk}, node2vec~\cite{grover2016node2vec}, and GAT~\cite{velivckovic2017graph}.
 The first two compute, in an unsupervised manner, node embeddings that are used for downstream classification, whereas the last one is a graph neural network that directly performs classification.
-In Table~\ref{transfer_tb}, we list the ASR for these models.
-One sees that the ASRs are similarly high as that for GCN; sometimes even surpass.
+In Table~\ref{transer_tb}, we list the ASR for these models.
+One sees that the ASRs are similarly high as that for GCN; sometimes even surpassing.
+Specifically, GAT is developed based on GCN through incorporating the attention mechanism, while Node2vec and DeepWalk update node embeddings by exploring the local structure via random walk.
+Since GUA modifies the neighborhood of the target, it is reasonable that all the other methods can also be misled efficiently.
 This finding concludes that the results of GUA are well transferable.